Ellen Roots

 Ultimately, this is the beautiful story of how China and her people captured Frances' heart and lived through every part of her life and her music – how she became a musical ambassador through thousands of concerts for world leaders and masses of music-lovers.
 The Lushan Suite – written in her birthplace for the 1972 concert for her friend, Premier Zhou Enlai – incorporated the chanting from her childhood of the stone workers who built the Thousand Steps to the top of the mountain (link to YouTube recording of the Lushan Suite).
 Its world premiere in 1972 was internationally acclaimed and paved the way for further diplomacy.

-As eloquently written by Steve Harnsberger, President of the Kuling American School Association, "Frances connected the song of the ancient stone workers' chant with her celebration of everyman's love of the Sacred Mountain.
+As eloquently written by Steve Harnsberger, President of the non-profit U.S.-China People-to-People Exchange (former President of the Kuling American School Association), "Frances connected the song of the ancient stone workers' chant with her celebration of everyman's love of the Sacred Mountain.
 It is powerful that the Lushan Suite became the vehicle for the reconnecting of East and West in 1972."
 It is even more moving that it brings us together now to celebrate a shared history and a desire for reconnection.

 ABOUT THE BOOK